hajle/bluestarfish-decap/src/pages/en/about-us.md

 ---
 layout: ../../layouts/DefaultPage.astro
+seo:
   seoTitle: About Us
   seoDescription: We will organize a holiday for you in Vietnam, Cambodia and Laos.
 intro: >
   We founded Blue Starfish Travel Boutique, inspired by the charm of Southeast Asia.
 We do not want to organize mass trips, we want each trip to be a unique